artsy/volley/README.md

 ### Whitelists

-Because Datadog plans have an allotment of custom metrics and tags, Metric offers the ability to restrict possible values for metric names and tags that are allowed.
+Because Datadog plans have an allotment of custom volleys and tags, Metric offers the ability to restrict possible values for volley names and tags that are allowed.
 The whitelists are managed by environment variables.

-* TODO insert example of adding a metric name
+* Get the current METRIC_NAME_WHITELIST with `hokusai staging env get METRIC_NAME_WHITELIST`
+* Set its new value with `hokusai staging env set METRIC_NAME_WHITELIST=preexisting-tag:value,new-tag:new-value`
+* Refresh the environment with `hokusai staging deployment refresh`
+* Do the same thing in `production` when you're satisfied.

-### Publishing metrics
+### Publishing volleys

 From a client application, make a POST request to the `/report` endpoint.
 Example: